 3. Packing Essentials

 If you’ve ever been in the passenger seat on a long road-trip, you know firsthand how draining it can get.
+So, when prepping for the trip, make sure to bring some dog road trip essentials.
 In addition to packing basic necessities (including extras of everything so you don't have to wait in long store lines), bring along your dog’s favorite toys to help keep them relaxed and entertained on the drive.

 You might also consider adding our Melts to your packing list.
 Uncontrollable events like thunderstorms can pop up up during drives that can cause anxiousness in even the most experienced canine travelers.
 Melts are made for these sudden stressful situations — with more CBD in each serving than our other products, they’re formulated to calm dogs quickly.

-Start shopping for Chillers and Melts to be prepared for all of your summer travels:
+Start shopping for our Road Trip Bundle and Melts to be prepared for all of your summer travels:

 4. Where to Go?